RUB-NDS/PRET/README.md

 ### Installation

-PRET only requires a Python2 interpreter.
+PRET only requires a Python3 interpreter.
 For colored output and SNMP support however, third party modules need to be installed:

-    # pip install colorama pysnmp
+    # pip3 install colorama pysnmp

 If running on a Windows console and Unicode characters are not displayed correctly, install the *win_unicode_console* module:

-    # pip install win_unicode_console
+    # pip3 install win_unicode_console

 For experimental, ‘driverless’ printing (see print command), ImageMagick and GhostScript need to be installed: